Thermal simulation to assist the design of Aerospace systems

 Simcenter™ 3D Space Systems Thermal software is the space industry vertical application that provides a comprehensive set of tools to conduct orbital thermal analyses within the Simcenter 3D environment.
 It is ideal for orbital vehicle applications with complex geometry-based models.
 The solver enables engineers to handle large thermal models with specific thermal features that must be defined to validate the thermal results against the real state problem.

-Figure 3: The Orbit Visualizer window in SImcenter 3D displays the aim, align, satellite-sun and satellite planet vectors
+Figure 3: The Orbit Visualizer window in SImcenter 3D displays the aim, alignment, satellite-sun and satellite planet vectors

-The benefits from using Simcenter 3D Space Systems Thermal are summarized below:
+The benefits of using Simcenter 3D Space Systems Thermal are summarized below:

-As an engineering office, FEAC ENGINEERING P.C is committed in delivering multi-physics simulation services covering, amongst others, the entire space system development.
-By utilizing the Simcenter 3D Space Systems Thermal Solver we can solve steady-state and transient models of linear and non-linear problems with great accuracy and consequently guide the design early in the design cycle instead of just verify it.
+As an engineering office, FEAC ENGINEERING P.C is committed to delivering multi-physics simulation services covering, amongst others, the entire space system development.
+By utilizing the Simcenter 3D Space Systems Thermal Solver we can solve steady-state and transient models of linear and non-linear problems with great accuracy and consequently guide the design early in the design cycle instead of just verifying it.